Heytgala/DSA/Arrays/Readme.md

 1) Iterative Method - 2 pointers approach & It will always be sorted array; Best for large dataset and efficient performance in memory.
 2) Recursion Method - uses function recursion; slightly slower due to function call overhead.

+# Aggressive Cows
+-  Problem Statement: You are given an array 'nums' of size 'n' which denotes the position of stalls.
+You are also given an integer 'k' which denotes the number of aggressive cows.
+You are given the task of assigning stalls to 'k' cows such that the minimum distance between any two of them is the maximum possible.
+Find the maximum possible minimum distance.
+- Binary search approach

 # Rotated Sorted Array
 - Elements will be always unique
 - Search and Sorted always relate to Binary Search